This article contains affiliate links. We may earn a small commission if you purchase via these links.

 What Are Night Vision Goggles (NVG)?

-Technically, any NV (Night Vision) optic that can be mounted to head and helmet gear can constitute as a night vision goggle device.
+Any NV (Night Vision) optic that can be mounted to head and helmet gear can be defined as a night vision goggle device.

-Often, the included head mount assembly is called a goggle kit, and when a monocular, for example, is mounted to provide hands-free operation, it's now a complete goggle assembly.
+Often times, the included head mount assembly is called a goggle kit.
+For example, when a monocular is mounted to provide hands-free operation, it's now a complete goggle assembly.

-So, what features should you look for in the various types of goggles to determine if it is a goggle or just another night vision binocular or monocular?
+What specific features should you look for in various types of devices to determine if it's goggles or just another night vision binocular or monocular?

 - 1x magnification